 More and more people in law are advocating for evidence-based solutions.
 This is the system’s moment of transformation, and it’s critically important that the field defines what passes for “evidence” in law in a way that means relying only on credible information about what works.
 Randomized evaluations, not observational studies, create this type of evidence.
 RCTs ensure that the impacts we observe are caused by the interventions we deploy.
 This causal information allows policymakers to expend resources only on what truly works.

 22 for 2022

 To create and utilize the knowledge base necessary to transform the justice system, the profession needs both a strong database of rigorous information about what works and a coalition of decision makers using that information to create a more just system.
 By 2022, we hope to have 22 of our own studies either completed or in the field.
 We also seek to have 15 academic partners with their own studies in the field and 20 jurisdictions engaged in randomized evaluations.
-Achieving these goals will help create a body of evidence large enough to allow for real change.
+Achieving these goals will help create a body of evidence large enough to facilitate real change.